hcsaba1982/ms-advanced/advanced training/4-multi-tenancy-policies/README.md

 In this lab, you will define multi-tenancy rules for 2 tenants in your envionment.

 Steps: \
 4.1.
-Apply Calico policies to setup multi-tenancy \
+Apply Calico policies to set up multi-tenancy \
 4.2.
 Test

 ## 4.1.
 Apply Calico polcies to setup multi-tenancy